huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_opengauss_instance.html.markdown

 * `datastore` - (Optional) Specifies the datastore information.
 Structure is documented below.
   Changing this parameter will create a new resource.

+* `backup_strategy` - (Optional) Specifies the advanced backup policy.
+Structure is documented below.
+  Changing this parameter will create a new resource.

 * `ha` - (Optional) Specifies the HA information.
 Structure is documented below.
   Changing this parameter will create a new resource.